 - Slice your eggplant into 1/2 inch slices

-- Remember to pat your eggplant slices dry before the cooking begins!
+- Remember to pat your eggplant slices dry with a paper towel before the cooking begins!

-I use my Cuisinart griddle when I make this eggplant.
+I use my Cuisinart skillet when I make this eggplant.
 Any Panini maker or a George Foreman Grill will also work great.
-If you don’t have a griddle like this I would recommend cooking these on a stovetop grill pan.
+If you don’t have a grill like this, I would recommend cooking these on a stovetop grill pan.

 Whole 30 Eggplant Hold the Parmesan